Holy Week Pondering: Monday.

-The names given to days during Passion Week are somewhat lost in modern times.
+The names given to days during Passion Week (or Holy Week) are somewhat lost in modern times.
 Palm Sunday and Good Friday are the ones everyone knows.
 Monday is referred to as Fig Monday traditionally because of the instance where Jesus makes the half-hour trip from Bethany to Jerusalem, sees a fig tree while looking for food, finds none and curses the tree.
 It is a curious moment to say the least as fig trees would not be fruit bearing at that time of year.
 The next day the disciples notice the tree completely withered.
 The instance certainly shows that Jesus has command over things of earth, but shows curiously little else.

 In the Gospel of Matthew it says, “Early in the morning, as He was on His way back to the city, He was hungry.”
 (Matt.
-21:18) He went to the temple and evidently spent the day causing havoc.
+21:18) He went to the temple and evidently spent the entire day causing havoc.
 In the Gospel of Mark, Jesus drives out merchants selling, overturns the moneychangers tables, and in Mark 11:16 it says, “He would not allow anyone to carry merchandise through the temple courts.”
 So he was basically a one-man wrecking crew completely destroying the system.
 And then in Mark 11:19 it says, “When evening came, they went out of the city.”
 Jesus spent the whole day upsetting the apple cart.

-Palm branches were awarded to champion athletes in ancient Greece.
-This practice had been in effect since 400 BC and brought to Rome in 293 BC, so it is well-known throughout the region.
+Historically, palm branches were awarded to champion athletes in ancient Greece.
+This practice had been in effect since 400 BC and brought to Rome in 293 BC, so it is well-known throughout the Mediterranean region.
 The palm was a symbol of strength, victory and endurance.
-The palm branch shows strength, it is hearty and robust, hard to tear the leaves from the frond?
+The palm branch shows strength, it is hearty and robust.
+Have you ever tried to tear the leaves from the frond?